-R is a finite set of rule declarations built starting from the transition rules skip, update $(f(t_1,t_2,\ldots,t_n):=t)$, conditional (if φ then P else Q), let (let x=t in P), choose (choose x with φ do P), sequence (P seq Q), call $(r(t_1,\ldots,t_n))$, block (P par Q) (see [5] for their operational semantics).
+R is a finite set of rule declarations built starting from the transition rules skip, update $(f(t_1, t_2, ..., t_n) := t)$, conditional (if φ then P else Q), let (let x = t in P), choose (choose x with φ do P), sequence (P seq Q), call $(r(t_1, ..., t_n))$, block (P par Q) (see [23] for their operational semantics).
 The rules transform the states of the machine, and they reflect the notion of transitions occurring in traditional transition systems.
 A distinguished rule P_M , called the main rule of the machine, represents the starting point of the computation.

 A move of a ASM, in a given state, consists of the simultaneous execution of all the rules whose conditions evaluates to true in that state.
-Since different updates could affect the same location, it is necessary to impose a consistency requirement: a set of updates is said to be consistent if it contains no pairs of updates referring to the same location.
-Therefore, if the updates are consistent, the result of a move is the transition of the machine from the current state to another; otherwise, the computation doesn't produce a next state.
+Since different updates could affect the same location, it is necessary to impose a consistency requirement: a set of updates is said to be consistent if it does not contain any pair of updates referring to the same location.
+Therefore, if the updates are consistent, the result of a move is the transition of the machine from the current state to the next one; otherwise, the computation doesn't produce any next state.
 A run is a (possibly infinite) sequence of moves: they are iterated until no more rules are applicable.

 The aforementioned notions refer to the basic ASMs.
-However, there exist some generalisations (e.g., Parallel ASMs and Distributed ASMs) [17].
-Parallel ASMs are basic ASMs enriched with the rule forall x with φ do P, to express the simultaneous execution of the same ASM P over x satisfying the condition φ .
+However, there exist some generalisations (e.g., Parallel ASMs and Distributed ASMs) [24].
+Parallel ASMs are basic ASMs enriched with the rule forall x with φ do P, to express the simultaneous execution of the same ASM P on x satisfying the condition φ .
 A Distributed ASM is intended as a finite number of independent agents, each one executing its own underlying ASM: it is capable of capturing the formalization of multiple agents acting in a distributed environment.
 A run, which is defined for sequential systems as a sequence of computation steps of a single agent, is defined as a partial order of moves of finitely many agents, such that the three conditions of co-finiteness, sequentiality of single agents, and coherence are satisfied.
-Roughly speaking, a global state corresponds to the union of the signatures of each ASM together with interpretations of their functions.
+Roughly speaking, a global state corresponds to the union of the signatures of each ASM, together with the interpretations of their functions.

 IV.
-DEFINING MANET'S BY MEANS OF ASM
+DEFINING A MANET BY MEANS OF ASM

-In [9], we have given a description of a MANET's behaviour based on the parallel ASM model and we have introduced a preliminary version of MOTION that allows to define its parameters (such as mobility and level of activity of a node), to run the network, and to collect the output data of the simulation.
-In this paper, we provide a refinement that allows the user to visualize the dynamic evolution of the network, step by step: the mobility of nodes within the network, the path from a source to a destination and the overall evolution of the network can be monitored and studied.
-The complete package can be found in [21].
+In [32], we have given a description of a MANET's behaviour based on the parallel ASM model, and we have introduced a preliminary version of MOTION that allows to define the parameters of the network (such as mobility and level of activity of a node, see Figure 1), to run it, and to collect the output data of the simulation.
+In [1], we have provided a refinement that allows the user to follow the evolution of the network, for each step of computation, dinamically: the mobility of nodes within the network, the path from a source to a destination and the overall evolution of the network can be visually monitored and studied.
+The complete package can be found in [33].
+In this paper, we extend MOTION to other protocols for mobile networks.